WHO DO YOU WANT TO BE?

 - I will then ask you what you want to focus on during the session.
 Sometimes you will know this right away.
 Sometimes I will need to ask a few more questions to draw out what would be most helpful to you.
 We will work together until we have a clear and relevant result that we are aiming toward.

 - The bulk of our time will be spent creating new awareness.
-Guided by the focus that you chose, I will ask you questions to stretch your thinking beyond your current perspective.
+Guided by the focus that you choose, I will ask you questions to stretch your thinking beyond your current perspective.
 New insights will emerge that bring clarity, confidence, and energy.

 - To conclude, you will tell me where you want to get into action before our next meeting.
 I will help you hone your action steps until they are clear, specific, and achievable.